-- 5220.Experiments in Molecular Cell Physiology (2:0:2).
-A laboratory course coordinated with the topics of GMBP 5320.
-Students will perform experiments that illustrate basic biophysical and physiological concepts, analyze the results and interpret them.
-Prerequisite: current enrollment in GMBP 5320.
-(F) - 5302.Human Physiology (3:3:0).
+- 5221.Experimental Biochemistry and Biophysics of Membranes (2:2:0:0).
+This is a parallel course to GMBP 5321 (Biochemistry and Biophysics of Membranes) with two credit hours.
+The main goal is to bridge the knowledge acquired in the classroom and experimental attitudes and skills necessary for dissertation work.
+The students will be involved in planning, performing, and analyzing classic experiments in the fields of biochemistry and biophysics of membranes, and the experiments will be carried out in several laboratories housed in the Department of Cell Physiology and Molecular Biophysics.
+Prerequisite: Concurrent enrollment in GMBP 5321.
+(F) - 5302.Human Physiology (3:3:0:0).
 This introductory graduate course provides the student with a basic understanding of the organ systems of the human body, including the functions, regulation and interactions.
 No prerequisites are required.
-(F) - 5320.Molecular Cell Physiology (3:3:0).
-An introduction to the physical and chemical bases of cell physiology.
-This course starts with a review of physical chemistry applied to biology and focuses on membrane phenomena, muscle contraction and molecular aspects of signaling.
-Lecture material is supplemented by readings from textbooks, review articles and original research papers.
-Prerequisite: consent of the instructor.
-This course can be taken together with GMBP 5220.
-(F) - 5350.Laboratory Methods in Molecular Biophysics (3:0:3).
+(F) - 5321.Biochemistry and Biophysics of Membranes (3:3:0:0).
+This is a 3 credit hour course to introduce cell membranes and membrane proteins stressing the physical and chemical bases of cellular functions.
+The course starts with a review of physical chemistry and common biochemical and biophysical approaches applied to biology, and then focuses on major classes of membrane transport proteins, their structures and mechanisms of function.
+Lecture materials are supplemented by readings from textbooks, review articles and original research papers, as well as discussion of current research in the instructors' laboratories.
+Prerequisite: consent of instructor.
+This course may be taken with GMBP 5221.
+(F). - 5350.Laboratory Methods in Molecular Biophysics (3:0:3:0).
 Fundamental principles of physiology and molecular biophysics are explored through a series of hands-on laboratory exercises.
 Numerous techniques common to research in many fields will be introduced.
-(F) - 5360.Laboratory Rotations as an Introduction to Modern Physiological Research (3:0:3).
+(F) - 5360.Laboratory Rotations as an Introduction to Modern Physiological Research (3:0:3:0).
 Prerequisite: Consent of instructor.
 Students work in a specific laboratory assisting an ongoing research project or conducting an independent research effort.
-(F) - 5904.Systems Physiology (9:4:0).
+(F) - 5904.Systems Physiology (9:4:0:0).
 This course provides the student with a basic understanding of the organ systems of the human body.
 Their functions, regulation and interactions are emphasized.
+(F)

-(F) - 6000.
-Master's Thesis (V1-6).
-(F) - 6105, 6205, 6305.
-Advanced Topics in Molecular Biophysics (1:1:0; 2:2:0; 3:3:0).
+6000.Master's Thesis (V1-6).
+(F)

+- 6105, 6205, 6305.
+Advanced Topics in Molecular Biophysics (1:1:0:0; 2:2:0:0; 3:3:0:0).
 Prerequisite: Consent of instructor.
 Advanced training in a specialized area of cell physiology and molecular biophysics.
 May be repeated for credit with change in content.
-(F) - 7000.Research (V1-12).
-(F) - 7101.Molecular Biophysics Seminar (1:1:0).
-Showcases internationally acclaimed researchers and provides the student with the most current information on a variety of interesting topics in cell physiology, as well as an introduction to state-of-the art techniques and instrumentation.
-(F) - 7102.Readings in Molecular Biophysics (1:1:0).
+(F) 7000.Research (V1-12).
+(F) - 7101.Molecular Biophysics Seminar (1:1:0:0).
+Showcases internationally acclaimed researchers and provides the student with the most current information on a variety of interesting topics in molecular biophysics, as well as an introduction to state-of-the art techniques and instrumentation.
+(F)

+- 7102.Readings in Molecular Biophysics (1:1:0:0).
 This course is designed to complement the Molecular Biophysics Seminar Series and provide a forum for the students to become familiar with some of the speakers publications.
 The readings course will examine the hypothesis that was tested, the techniques employed, the most important results obtained, and the conclusions that were drawn from the study.
 The course requires that the students further develop skills for reading, analysis, integration of knowledge and oral presentation of original science articles and reviews.
 May be repeated for credit.
-(F)

-7103.Advanced Topics in Molecular Biophysics (1:1:0).
+(F) - 7103.Advanced Topics in Molecular Biophysics (1:1:0:0).
 This course gives the student experience in organizing and presenting lectures.
 The overall objective is to assist the student in developing the skills required to teach in any area of cell physiology and molecular biophysics.
 (F)